 Schrems II highlighted that regardless of how personal data is transferred and shared with the USA, US surveillance laws (FISA 702 and Executive Order 12.333) enable the US Government to access the personal data of European citizens in the USA in contravention to the EU’s Charter of Fundamental Rights.
-Schrems II has also introduced uncertainty around the legal basis for data transfers to other ‘third countries’ (i.e. those outside of the EU) all over the world that have not received an adequacy decision (a rubber stamp from the EU Commission that data protection laws are of an adequate and comparable standard to those in the EU).
+Schrems II has also introduced uncertainty around the legal basis for data transfers to other ‘third countries’ (i.e. those outside of the EU) all over the world that have not received an A status granted by either the EU Commission (EU) or UK government (UK) to third countries that provide personal data protection that is essentially equivalent to that provided in EU or UK law. decision (a rubber stamp from the EU Commission that data protection laws are of an adequate and comparable standard to those in the EU).

-This outcome begs the question: on what basis should organisations in the EU now share and The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another.... personal data with organisations in the USA, or other third countries not deemed adequate?
+This outcome begs the question: on what basis should organisations in the EU now share and The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another. personal data with organisations in the USA, or other Countries that are not part of the European Economic Area (EEA). not deemed adequate?